Pentecost

 "Pentecost" is the second song of Laitman's cycle Becoming a Redwood, which sets four poems of Dana Gioia.
 Gioia wrote "Pentecost" after the death of his infant son, and Laitman states that "Pentecost" is "the emotional centerpiece of the cycle."

-The composer's note and one of the audio clips for "Pentecost" are made possible through a collaboration between the Hampsong Foundation and SongFest.
+The composer's note and the second audio selection are made available courtesy of the composer.
+The first audio selection for "Pentecost" is made possible through a collaboration between the Hampsong Foundation and SongFest.
 The performers are Faylotte Crayton, soprano, and Jessica Rucinski, piano, and this performance took place at Pepperdine University at SongFest 2010.

 Date: 2003Composer: Lori LaitmanText: Dana GioiaSong Collection: Becoming a Redwood